Indonesian nationalism

 Indonesian nationalism is an ideology that arose during the Dutch colonial era in the Dutch East Indies which called for the colony's independence and unification as an independent and sovereign nation.
 This period of nationalist development under colonial rule is often called the Indonesian National Awakening.
+After Indonesia declared independence in 1945 and was recognized as independent of the Netherlands in 1949 following the Indonesian National Revolution, Indonesian nationalism persisted as a set of ideologies supporting the continued independence and development of the newly formed country.

+Indonesian nationalism primarily emerged in urban areas where it subsequently diffused to rural areas.
+Indonesian nationalism has been described as emerging in the early 20th century, with the establishment of Budi Utomo in 1908.
+Prince Diponegoro has been considered a forerunner to the Indonesian nationalist movement, owing to his opposition to Dutch colonial rule in the 19th century.

-After Indonesia declared independence in 1945 and was recognized as independent of the Netherlands following the 1949 Indonesian National Revolution, Indonesian nationalism persisted as a set of ideologies supporting the continued independence and development of the newly formed country.
-Because of the multiethnic nature of Indonesia, Indonesian nationalism does not consist of advocacy for a single ethnic group, and at times has manifested as civic nationalism, religious nationalism, and left-wing nationalism.
-Some of those forms are exemplified in Indonesia's national motto Bhinneka Tunggal Ika which means "Out of many, one" in Old Javanese, in the country's foundational ideology of Pancasila, or in contemporary laws which guarantee ethnic and religious diversity.
+As Indonesia is multiethnic, Indonesian nationalism does not consist of advocacy for a single ethnic group.
+Indonesian nationalism takes diverse forms and has at times manifested as civic nationalism, religious nationalism, and left-wing nationalism.
+Some of those forms are exemplified in Indonesia's national motto Bhinneka Tunggal Ika which means "Unity in Diversity" in Old Javanese, in the country's foundational ideology of Pancasila, or in contemporary laws which guarantee ethnic and religious diversity.

 Background

 Nationalism grew in Indonesia starting after the emergence of Islamic Unions.
 Budi Oetomo, which was formed earlier, was an "elite" organization so that it did not contribute to fostering nationalism throughout society.
 The Sarekat Islam (Islamic Union) made various efforts in fostering nationalism throughout the Dutch East Indies at that time.

+In c.
+1920 the word "Indonesia" came into its modern usage.
+Created by an English naturalist George Windsor Earl in 1850 to classify the ethnic and geographic area, "Indonesia" was seized upon by nationalists as a word to imagine a unity of peoples.
+"Previously the Youth Alliances had talked about a separate Balinese nation, Javanese nation, Sumatran nation, and so on, now 'Indonesia' spoke of a single people".

 History

 The first nationalist movement in Indonesia was recorded back to the first half of the 20th century, during that time many native Indonesians of the Dutch East Indies began to develop consciousness as one nation.
 Nationalism in Indonesia grew drastically after the establishment of the Dutch Ethical Policy.
+On 28 October 1928, the All-Indonesian Youth Congress proclaimed the Youth Pledge (Sumpah Pemuda), establishing the nationalist goals of: "one country — Indonesia, one people — Indonesian, and one language — Indonesian".